Demystifying GDPR: A Comprehensive Guide to Recording Phone Calls in the UK

 Consequences of non-compliance with GDPR in recording phone calls

-Non-compliance with GDPR in recording phone calls can result in severe consequences for businesses.
-The Information Commissioner’s Office (ICO) has the power to impose fines of up to €20 million or 4% of the global annual turnover, whichever is higher.
-These fines can have a significant impact on businesses, both financially and reputationally.
+Non-compliance with GDPR in recording phone conversations can have severe consequences for businesses.
+The Information Commissioner’s Office (ICO) can impose fines of up to €20 million or 4% of the global annual turnover, whichever is higher.
+These fines can significantly impact businesses, both financially and reputationally.
 In addition to fines, businesses may also face legal claims and damage to their brand image if individuals’ rights are violated.

-It’s crucial for businesses to understand the legal requirements and take the necessary steps to ensure compliance with GDPR when recording phone calls.
-By doing so, they can avoid the potential consequences of non-compliance and maintain the trust and confidence of their customers.
+Businesses must understand the legal requirements and take the necessary steps to ensure compliance with GDPR in the recording of telephone conversations.
+By doing so, they can avoid the consequences of non-compliance and maintain their customers’ trust and confidence.

 How Vidicode enables the customer’s right to be forgotten under GDPR